 The conventional theory of organizational change rests on transforming the mass.
 So change efforts are focused on moving the mass, requiring steep resources and long time frames — luxuries few executives can afford.
-Tipping point leadership, by contrast, takes a reverse course.
+Tipping point leadership developed by W. Chan Kim and Renée Mauborgne, by contrast, takes a reverse course.
 To change the mass it focuses on transforming the extremes: the people, acts, and activities that exercise a disproportionate influence on performance.
 By transforming the extremes, tipping point leaders are able to change the core fast and at low cost to execute their new strategy.

-By single-mindedly focusing on points of disproportionate influence, tipping point leadership helps managers topple the 4 Hurdles to Execution quickly and at a low cost by answering the following questions:
+By single-mindedly focusing on points of disproportionate influence, tipping point leadership helps managers topple the four hurdles to strategy execution quickly and at a low cost by answering the following questions:

 Learn the essentials of blue ocean strategy and shift, created by the

 #1 Management Thinkers in the World.

 Discover each of the tools and learn HOW to put them in practice.

 Now comes with a complimentary access to Blue Ocean Studio™

 where you can use blue ocean tools interactively to create your next